G-V7LQLLJ7YV Blog | Bexleyheath Osteopathic Practice- osteopath blog

 Latest Changes to our Coronavirus Policy

 I am pleased to report that in keeping with recent changes to the Government advice in healthcare, it is no longer compulsory for patients or staff to wear masks as standard.
-We will, however, continue to wear masks for vulnerable patients.
+We might, however, continue to wear masks for vulnerable patients.

 Hopefully this is a sign that life is continuing to get back to normal, but if you are uncomfortable with this updated policy, and would like us to wear a mask when you visit, please just ask!!